pmean/build-website/text/07/DontWantToRandomize.md

 An email on the [MedStats](../category/InterestingWebsites.html#MeStXx) group outlines a new treatment that is:

-> 1\. without any significant competing treatments,\
+1. without any significant competing treatments,
-> 2. utilized in a heterogenous patient population,\
+2. utilized in a heterogenous patient population,
-> 3. difficult to study in a randomized trial.
+3. difficult to study in a randomized trial.

 There are a variety of alternatives to a randomized study, but I suspect that this person wants to use a historical control study.
 It sounds like